-With the rise of Interior Design and Renovation shows like Grand Designs and The Block, more and more Australians are jumping on board the ‘great Aussie dream’ of owning their own home.
-With that comes the rise in popularity of Interior Designers, Interior Decorators and Stylists who create and design dream homes for their clients.
+With the rise of Interior Design and Renovation shows like Grand Designs and The Block, more Australians are jumping on board the ‘great Aussie dream’ of owning their own home.
+With that comes the rise in popularity of Interior Designers, Interior Decorators and Stylists creating and designing their clients dream homes.

-Whether you’re a hobbyist looking to make money out of your passion or simply wanting to turn your lifelong dream into a reality, then we’ve got the checklist for you – the essentials of setting up your Interior Design business.
+Whether you’re a hobbyist looking to make money out of your passion or simply wanting to turn your lifelong dream into a reality.
+Here is our checklist on how to start an Interior Design Business.

 1. Become a qualified Interior Designer

-There is no doubt that flair and creativity is a required skill for any Interior Designer but to fully satisfy your knowledge of the industry, tertiary study is a must!
-Online or in a classroom format, Interior Design Schools like The Interior Design Institute give students the ability to explore their creative and practical side with mock cases and clients to work with.
+There is no doubt that flair and creativity is a required skill for any Interior Designer.
+But, to fully satisfy your knowledge of the industry, tertiary study is a must!
+Online or in a classroom format, Interior Design Schools like The Interior Design Institute give students the ability to explore their creative and practical side with mock cases and clients.
 Studying also gives you the ability to build your portfolio and help connect you with fellow Interior Designers to gain work experience in the field.